Bahai Library Online

 Ownership & preservation

-The Library will soon (July 2023) be registered as a non-profit in the state of New York.
-Until then it is collectively "owned" by a "council" of 19 (a coincidence!) advisors who have voting power over a smaller 4-member "board," who have equal say in the website's function and content.
+The Library is registered as a non-profit in the state of New York, under the umbrella of Twenty-seven Letters Foundation; see 27-letters.org.
+It is collectively "advised" by a group of 18 advisors who have voting power over a smaller 3-member "board," who have equal say in the website's function and content.
 Multiple people in this group have the relevant passwords (for the server and the domain registrar), so the site is not under any one person's control.
 The managing editor is Jonah Winters.

 Two Facebook groups are in place, for collaboration or in case of technical issues with the Library (or other websites hosted on the same server): Bahá'í Library Work Group and Winters Web Works Support Group.